15 Best Research Opportunities for High School Students in California

 Eligibility: Open to high school students generally.
 May have course-specific eligibility requirements.

-Hosted by UC San Diego and the San Diego Supercomputer Center, this 8-week program allows students to work closely with mentors on a research project through which students learn how to formulate and test hypotheses, conduct computational experiments, and draw conclusions from those experiments.
+Hosted by UC San Diego and the San Diego Supercomputer Center, this 8-week program allows students to work closely with mentors on a research project.
+Students learn how to formulate and test hypotheses, conduct computational experiments, and draw conclusions from those experiments.

 Subject areas: Chemistry, physics, nanoscience